collocations.org

 The study was criticized for being too narrowly focused.

-2. direct your eyes towards sth
+2. adjust your eyes

 automatically

-VERB + FOCUS
+VERB + focus

 try to